kaanokay/samCRISPR/README.md

 Of note
 -  The bed file of sgRNA should contain strand of DNA (either forward or reverse) where sgRNA of interest binds to.
+-  To seek CRISPR events a bit more far from cut site, user can extend sgRNA coordinates in bed file up to 5-10 bps.

 Limitation:
 -  It is highly recommended to consider CRISPR events that occur in the interval a few bp away from the cut site.
 The tool is currently incapable of identifying CRISPR events that are more far.